 - The master server gets the request and starts a proxy session dedicated for this player only.
 This proxy session will have a UDP-socket with a unique UDP port number.

 - The game server (hosted in the machine for player 1) will get a message from the master server to connect to the proxy session.
 It makes the connection.
 This is handled automatically by uLink.

 - Player 2 client will get a message from the master server to connect to the proxy session.
 It makes the connection.
 This is handled automatically by uLink.

 - The two players are now playing the game.
 All network traffic between the players are going through the proxy session.

 When more players join this game server, they need to connect using the same procedure as player 2.
 A new proxy session with a unique port number is started for every player.

-Currently there is no functionality in uLink to perform NAT punch-through.
-MuchDifferent have no plans for releaseing this feature.
+Currently there is no functionality in uLink to perform NAT punchthrough.
+MuchDifferent have no plans for releasing this feature due to reliability issues.